Proverbs He That Hath Ears to Hear, Let Him Hear

 Of a given horse, one shouldn’t check the teeth.

-De médico e de louco, todos mundo tem um pouco.
+De médico e de louco, todo mundo tem um pouco.

 After the storm comes the easiness.